neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 }
 ```

-Discuss that this code `conditionally` executes the that code block defined the curly brackets.
+Discuss that this code `conditionally` executes the code block defined within the curly brackets.

 Show students the the code throws an error.